 - Medication errors are defined as any preventable events that may cause or lead to inappropriate medication use or patient harm while the medication is in the control of the health care professional, patient or consumer.

 - Such events may be related to professional practice, health care products, procedures and systems, including prescribing, order communication, product labeling, packaging and nomenclature, compounding, dispensing, distribution, administration, education, monitoring and use.

 - A medication error can ultimately result in an adverse drug reaction (medication error with an ADR) or may have no clinical consequences (medication error without an ADR).

 - A medication error can also be intercepted prior to the patient's exposure to the error.

 - A potential medication error is a scenario which does not involve an actual patient, and represents circumstances or information capable of leading to the occurrence of a medication error

 - Medication errors cause a large number of ADRs annually:

 - create a major public-health burden representing 18.7-56% of all adverse drug events among hospital patients.

 - may cause unintended harm

 - are considered preventable.

 - Medication errors result from a variety of human (e.g., healthcare professional; care giver; patient) and product-related reasons, for example:

 - miscommunication of drug orders due to poor handwriting

 - confusion between drugs with similar names

 - poor packaging design

 - confusion of dosing units

 - unclear instructions

 - Medication errors can have an impact on:

 - patients

 - healthcare professionals

 - pharmaceutical manufacturers

 - regulatory agencies

-- health insurance providers

-- national patient safety organisations
+- health insurance providers - national patient safety organisations

+- Included:

-- Terms referring to a medication error according to the above definition.
-These terms are included as narrow scope terms. - Terms which do not specifically represent a medication error, but have a significant potential to identify medication errors for their frequent association with them, such as product label issue terms, product exposure terms, and terms referring to administration of contraindicated drugs or other unapproved uses.
+- Terms referring to or representing a medication error according to the above definition.
+These terms are included as narrow scope terms.

+- Terms which do not specifically represent a medication error, but have a significant potential to identify medication errors for their frequent association with them, such as product label issue terms and product exposure terms.
 These terms are generally included as broad scope terms.

+- Excluded:

 - Intentional/deliberate use terms: by definition these are not medication errors

 - Product contamination terms

 - Transmission of infectious agent terms

 - Off label use terms

 - Drug interaction terms

 - Counterfeit product terms

 - Drug incompatibility terms

-- Exposure terms that do not refer to product or drug exposure such as PT Exposure to body fluid
+- Exposure terms that do not refer to product or drug exposure

-- Terms for non-specific and broad concepts that might produce substantial "noise" in data retrieval, e.g., PT Device issue, PT Product quality issue, PT Poisoning
+- Terms for non-specific and broad concepts that might produce substantial "noise" in data retrieval, e.g., poisoning